nodefortytwo/amz-ssh/README.md

 ## How to use

+`amz-ssh` is designed to be run in an already authenticated environment eg via `aws-vault`.

 Connect to a bastion launched by a spot request with a tag `role:bastion` in `eu-west-1 `

-`amz-ssh` is designed to be run in an already authenticated environment eg via `aws-vault`.

 `aws-vault exec {profile} -- amz-ssh`

-Connect to a specifc a specific instance
+Connect to a specific a specific instance

 `amz-ssh -i i-0eaa4d1c7f350216e`

+Connect to a bastion with the tag `job:bastion-special`

+`amz-ssh -t job:bastion-special`

 Tunnel through the default bastion